The Best Homemade Pie Crust Recipe Ever

 How to Freeze: Keep covered and in the freezer for up to 3 months.
 Thaw for 1 day in the refrigerator before using it.

 Make-Ahead: You can make this pie dough up to 2-3 months ahead of time and place it in the freezer.
-If you want to use it relatively soon, you can make it and form it to your pie pan without the filling up to 2 days ahead of time.
-Be sure to keep covered and in the refrigerator.
+If you want to use it relatively soon, you can make it and form it into your pie pan without filling it up to 2 days ahead.
+Be sure to keep it covered and in the refrigerator.

-The dough may need more water when making it so be sure to set aside 1/3 cup of cold water just in case.
+- The dough may need more water when making it, so set aside 1/3 cup of cold water just in case.

-There will be a little leftover dough from you trimming around the outside when forming it to the pan.
+- There will be a little leftover dough from your trimming around the outside when forming it into the pan.
 You can use it in a crostata.

 Recipes to Use It In